 1. In a large bowl combine the flour and spices (garlic, parsley, rosemary, pepper flakes, salt, and pepper) with a whisk until fully incorporated.

 2. Add the water one half cup at a time and let the mixture set for a couple of minutes between each 1/2 cup.
 The amount of chickpea flour to water always varies depending on the grade of flour.
 When the batter is the consistency of heavy cream, let set for about 10 minutes.

-3. Grease a 9×13 inch sheet pan with at least a 1 inch depth and line the bottom with parchment paper.
-Pour the batter into the prepared pan and bake for 15 minutes, or until the bread is brown on the edges and firm in the center.
+3. Line a 9×13 inch sheet pan with at least a 1 inch depth with parchment paper.
+Pour the batter into the prepared pan and bake for 30-45 minutes, or until the bread is brown on the edges and firm in the center.

 4. Let cool before cutting into the desired shape.
 This bread keeps 4-5 days in an airtight container in the refrigerator.
-Reheat it in a 250 degree oven until it is warm to touch before serving.
+Reheat in a 250oF oven until it is warm to touch before serving.

-For thicker flat bread use an 8×10 inch Pyrex pan prepared the same way (greased and lined with parchment paper).
+For thicker flatbread use an 8×10 inch Pyrex pan prepared the same way (lined with parchment paper).